cbrown5/turtle-fishing-solomons/README.md

-# Free divers capture thousands of turtles a year in Solomon Islands
+# Turtle bycatch and harvest in Solomon Islands

-Code and data in support of the manuscript
+Code and data in support of two studies

 CJ Brown, Rick Hamilton

-Citation:
+Citations:

-Richard Hamilton, Simon Vuto, Christopher Brown, Peter Waldie, John Pita, Rosalie Masu, Nate Peterson, Christine Hof and Col Limpus.
-(2022) "Free divers capture thousands of turtles a year in Solomon Islands".
-Unpublished manuscript
+ Hamilton, R., Vuto, S., Brown, C., Waldie, P., Pita, J., Babaua, R. et al. (2024).
+Freedivers harvest thousands of sea turtles a year in the Solomon Islands.
+Aquatic Conservation: Marine and Freshwater Ecosystems, 34(1), e4050. https://doi.org/10.1002/aqc.4050

+ Brown, Hamilton, Vuto, Atu, Masu, Ramofafia, Waldie (2024).
+Contributions of small-scale and longline fishing to sea turtle mortality in the Solomon Islands.
+Forthcoming

 Note: This repo is also the home to some ongoing related projects, which will also be published here.
 Code not documented below can be ignored.

 ## Overview of scripts

+Scripts for the second study (LLF/SSF comparison) are in the sub-folder /LLF-SSF-comparison.
+Unfortunately I am unable to provide the data for the LLF.
+The SSF is available as .csv files on this page.

 Scripts are in the scripts folder and include